ska-telescope/ska-integration-test-harness/docs/src/ith_as_a_platform.rst

             # Wait for the devices to be reachable
             assertpy_context = assert_that(tracer).described_as(
                 self.description() +
-                " Controller device is supposed to be reachable."
+                " The controller device must be reachable."
             ).within_timeout(self.timeout).has_change_event_occurred(
                 self.controller_device, "telescopeState",
-                # let's say that the device is reachable when it is in one
-                # of the following states (just an example to show how
-                # arbitrary complex the post-condition can be)
+                # Define reachability based on these states
                 custom_matcher=lambda event: event.attribute_value in [
                     tango.DevState.ON,
                     tango.DevState.OFF,